zam3858/BeMyKad/README.md

 # BeMyKad

-`BeMyKad` is a PHP package for managing and extracting information from Malaysian MyKad numbers.
-This package helps validate MyKad numbers, retrieve the date of birth, determine the gender, and identify the state or country of birth based on the MyKad number.
+`BeMyKad` is a PHP package for extracting information from Malaysian MyKad numbers.
+This package helps validate MyKad numbers, retrieve the date of birth, gender, and identify the state or country of birth from the MyKad number.

 ## Installation